ThisIsGagan19/daily_code_challenge/README.md

 - Python

 ## Contact
-Connect with me on LinkedIn - Giriraj @giriraj191 [Connect](https://www.linkedin.com/in/giriraj191/)
+Please feel free to connect with me on LinkedIn.
+You can find my profile under the name/handle - `Giriraj/@giriraj191`.
+[Connect](https://www.linkedin.com/in/giriraj191/)
-Want to discuss a topic, Great! email me at graj05645@gmail.com
-If you would like to contact me on WhatsApp, email me your contact details and topic of discussion and I will get back to you, please feel free to let me know.
+I welcome discussions on various topics and invite you to reach out via email at graj05645@gmail.com.
+Additionally, if you prefer to communicate via WhatsApp, kindly email me your contact details and the topic of discussion, and I will promptly get back to you.
+Thank you, and I look forward to engaging with you.

 ## Usage
 1. Clone the repository: `git clone https://github.com/giriraj191/daily_code_challenge.git`.